Stats: 12.2 PTS, 7.3 AST, 3.0 REB, 2.3 STL per game, 52.8% FG

 But his consistency added up to impressive totals over time.
 He’s third in team history in games played, 5th in minutes played.
 He’s 8th in points.
 He leads the franchise in assists (but only 4th in turnovers) and steals, and there isn’t anybody who will break those records any time soon.

 And he also had some impressive rate numbers as well.
 Cheeks leads the franchise in assists per game, at over 7.
 He is 2nd, hundredths of a point behind Allen Iverson, in steals per game.
 He’s fifth in field goal percentage.

 His statistics, though far from describing his play style or effects on teammates, show how much he contributed.
 Four all-star games and four all-defensive team awards show that his peers and the media respected his play and his impact.
 Truly, having to run the show for Charles Barkley and Moses and Andrew Toney and Hersey Hawkins and Darryl Dawkins and Doctor J is not easy.
 Nor does it demand the same style of play.
 He averaged fewer points and held fewer responsibilities with his early teams.
 As he became more experienced, his surrounding cast relied more upon him to pick up the load.
 And he did – in his final three all-star years, he played more minutes on average, even leading the league in minutes played in 85-86.
 With playing more minutes, he averaged career highs in points and assists per game.

 Mo Cheeks may never make it into the hall of fame.
 And I’d be okay with that.
 However, we have to recognize and acknowledge that he made several hall of famers much, much better basketball players.
 With a ring on his finger and many “thank you”s from his former teammates, Mo enters my list at number 5.

-Topics: Maurice Cheeks
+Tags: Maurice Cheeks